WELCOME HOME

 • How Much Should You Spend Sprucing Up Your Home

 In preparing your home for sale, spend as little money as possible.
 Buyers will be impressed by a brand new roof, but they aren’t likely to give you enough extra money to pay for it.
 There is a big difference between making minor and inexpensive "polishes" and "touch-ups" to your house, such as putting new knobs on cabinets and a fresh coat of neutral paint in the living room, and doing extensive and costly renovations, like installing a new kitchen.
-With my Experience I am familiar with buyers’ expectations in your neighborhood, I can advise you specifically on what improvements need to be made.
+With my Experience I am familiar with buyers’ expectations in your neighborhood, we can advise you specifically on what improvements need to be made.

 • The Exterior "Curb Appeal"